|

 in 1280 it was in Lancashire but in your century it was Cumbria."

-the Battle of Crecy, but that's a long way from here.
-The town below is
+of the Battle of Crecy, but that’s a long way from here.
+The town

-Ulverston, named by the Vikings for a large pack of wolves that once inhabited
+below is Ulverston, named by the Vikings for a large pack of wolves that

-no wolves here now and the town below is a peaceful, sleepy place…."
+there are no wolves here now and the town below is a peaceful, sleepy

 The Doctor said.
-"Somebody or something who doesn't belong is there,
+“Somebody who doesn’t belong is there, and

-and they're in so much trouble they've sent out a signal as a last resort."
+they’re in so much trouble they’ve sent out a signal as a

 "So this isn't just a field trip in medieval history?"